mchehab/zbar/README.md

 Code 93, Code 39, Codabar, Interleaved 2 of 5, QR Code and SQ Code.

-Included with the library are basic applications for decoding captured bar code images and using a video device (eg, webcam) as a bar code scanner.
+Included with the library are basic applications for decoding captured bar code images and using a video device (e.g. webcam) as a bar code scanner.
 For application developers, language bindings are included for C, C++, Python 2 and Perl as well as GUI widgets for Qt, GTK and PyGTK 2.0.